lachemontes/Transcriptome_Assembly_Scripts_OneByOne/Scripts/10_Get_Transcripts_From_StringTie.md

 ```

 This command extracts the nucleotide sequences of the transcripts from the GFF3 file and outputs them in FASTA format.

-### Parameters:

-transcripts.gff3: Input GFF3 file generated from the previous step.
--g /proj/snic2022-23-541/Ticks_project/Data/Genome/Ixodes_ricinus_2024.fna: Specifies the path to the reference genome file required to extract the sequence information.
--w transcripts.fasta: Specifies the output file name for the FASTA format, where the transcript sequences will be saved.